CODARcode/PerformanceAnalysis/sphinx/source/install_usage/run_chimbuko.rst

 ----------------------------------

-The second step is to instantiate the visualization module:
+The second step is to instantiate the visualization module.

 .. code:: bash